 - Awesome but Impractical: Questiony, the question mark, Soos's mascot's idea.
 The costume was very revealing and left him Exposed to the Elements.
 And no one suggested just a unitard underneath it in a contrasting color.

 - Benevolent Boss: Mabel starts as this until she snaps at Wendy's idleness and Soos's mediocrity at just 7 hours from the time limit.

 - The Bet: Stan and Mabel make a wager:

-- If Mabel earns one day's profit in three days, he'll let her be boss for the rest of the summer and sing an "apology song" that Mabel wrote.
+- If Mabel earns more money running the Shack than Stan can in three days while on vacation, he'll let her be boss for the rest of the summer and sing an "apology song" that Mabel wrote.

 - If Stan returns from his three days vacation with more money than Mabel could earn, Mabel will have to wear a "Loser" t-shirt all summer.

 - After Mabel begins acting aggressive like Stan and Dipper using underhanded tactics, they got a net worth of $1 (having to deduct the damages done by the Gremloblin).
 However, Stan lost all the money he made in a 'double or nothing' segment on Cash Wheel.
 The word he failed to guess was please, the word he mocked that wouldn't earn money.
 Mabel and everyone else agree that Mabel will not run the Shack as she realizes the responsibility.
 Nevertheless, he still does the apology dance.
 Funnier still, he has to repeat it until he gets it right, taking at least 31 tries.

 - Break the Cutie: Mabel just does not get a break in this episode until she starts becoming Stan.

 - Comically Missing the Point: Mabel did not quite get Stan's joke about the complaint department.

 - The Chains of Commanding: Mabel learned in the hard way how tough is being the boss.